telent/swarm/README.md

 a.k.a Service Watcher and Autonomous Restart Monitor (acronym subject to change)

+[ This README is aspirational not definitional.
+It describes the future that (we think) we'd like, not the present that we have ]

 ## To build

     nix-build --arg stdenv '(import <nixpkgs> {}).stdenv' .